ctrlflowjs/ctrlflow/README.md

   <img width="245" height="70" src="./docs/Logo.PNG">
 </p>

-ctrlflow is an **app development framework** for no-code process automation that reimagines the modern no-code platform.
-It empowers engineers to develop and support no-code experiences tailored to your organization, without compromising the processes and tooling they rely on as professionals.
+ctrlflow is an **app development framework** for no-code process automation that takes a different approach than typical SaaS no-code platforms.
+It empowers engineers to develop and support no-code experiences tailored to your organization, without compromising on process or tooling.
 It aims to ease no-code adoption for orgs small and large, while providing a natural path to full-code as solutions mature.

 ## Early Development